writethedocs/www/docs/blog/2020-community-update.rst

 We hope that this data can help our community members determine what appropriate salary ranges are, and provide a benchmark for future employment-related decisions and negotiations.
 Additionally, we’re hoping the results spark discussion of employment-related trends and issues in our industry, including but not limited to the effects of the COVID-19 pandemic.

-The survey is broken up into 5 sections.
+The survey is divided into 5 sections.
 It should take between 5 and 10 minutes to complete, so we hope that you'll `fill it out <https://2020-salary-survey.writethedocs.org/>`_.